-Lectures will on Tuesday at 4 and Thursdays at 9, in Lecture Theatre 1 of the Hicks building.
+Lectures are on Tuesday at 4 and Thursdays at 9, in Lecture Theatre 1 of the Hicks building.

 Tutorials are on Tuesdays at 12, Wednesday at 12 and Thursdays at 1, depending on which group you are in, during weeks 2,4,6,9 and 11.
 You can check which group you are in here, and see the full timetable here.